aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/README.md

 ## Overview

-This automated solution enables customers to leverage public open source repositories to train more robust customizations with Amazon CodeWhisperer Professional.
+This automated solution enables customers to leverage public open source repositories to train more robust customizations with Amazon Q Customizations.
 By orchestrating the process of detecting, downloading, and preparing new repository releases, this architecture provides seamless access to a wealth of up-to-date training data.
 Customers can focus on configuring the repositories they want to pull from instead of building complex workflows for sourcing public data.
 The event-driven automation checks for the latest releases and makes extracted assets readily available in Amazon S3 for training customizations.
-Rather than being limited to private repositories connected through CodeStar, customers can now tap into public open source code at scale to create CodeWhisperer customizations finely tuned to their needs, drawing on the most current repositories.
-This architecture unlocks the full potential of CodeWhisperer by enabling customers to leverage public data and achieve customizations with greater relevance powered by the most recent code.
+Rather than being limited to private repositories connected through CodeStar, customers can now tap into public open source code at scale to create inline code suggestions finely tuned to their needs, drawing on the most current repositories.
+This architecture unlocks the full potential of Q Customizations by enabling customers to leverage public data and achieve customizations with greater relevance powered by the most recent code.

 ### Architecture